Technology can provide drastic improvements in patient experience and retention efforts

 Patients with positive reviews can be asked to complete an internal patient satisfaction survey.
 This can help identify areas where your practice or center is excelling, allowing for praise of staff members involved.

-Adversely, negative reviews should also be addressed.
-Patients who post a negative review should be acknowledged and politely asked to identify areas of improvement for future visits.
-Locations who attack, dismiss, or outright disregard negative reviews come off as ingenuine and uncaring of the feelings of their patients.
+Conversely, negative reviews need addressed.
+Patients who post a negative review need to receive acknowledgement and politely asked to identify areas of improvement.
+Locations who attack, dismiss, or outright disregard negative reviews come off as ingenuine.
+They may also appear uncaring of the feelings of their patients.
 This makes approaching and responding to negative reviews even more important than positive reviews.
 This can also provide vital insight as to areas of improvement throughout your patient experience.

 Train staff in specific areas of patient experience